concretesolutions/frontend-recruiting-hsa/README.md

 ### `yarn format`
 Uses prettier to format all the files in the project.

-### Check on Netlify
+### Check on Vercel
-You can check live app at https://search-github-tefap1993.netlify.app/
+You can check live app at https://search-github-tefap1993.vercel.app/search